 Cheryl Borne of My Bariatric Life has a great article with more detailed questions about bariatric surgery to ask your doctor.
 While you’re having a conversation with your family doctor about bariatric surgery, it’s also a good time to remind him or her that once you have surgery, you won’t be able to take NSAIDs.
 I find a lot of doctors either don’t know this information or forget it.
-You have to be your own advocate after surgery.
+You have to be your advocate after surgery.
 We also can’t have blind NG tubes because our anatomy has changed.
 It’s a good idea to mention these facts and have them documented in your medical record.
-Remember to focus on the health benefits from losing weight when talking to your doctor.
+Remember to focus on the health benefits of losing weight when talking to your doctor about bariatric surgery.

 Your Significant Other

 Next, you probably need to tell your spouse or significant other about your upcoming surgery.
 I understand why some bariatric patients are hesitant to talk to others about their surgery, but you’re going to need support and help afterward.
 You at least need to tell your significant other about surgery.
 Again, you’re going to want to focus on the health and emotional benefits that come with weight loss surgery.
 Some things that may help to steer the conversation are:

 - Increased sex drive

 - Increased life expectancy